apicco/myscitech.blog/_posts/2023-01-03-howto-github-pages.markdown

 git clone https://github.com/<your-user-name>/<your-repository-name>.git
 ```

-Enter your repository folder, which should be except for the LICENCE and README.md files if you choose to have them (you can empty the directory with `git rm -rf` if you need).
+Enter your repository folder, which should be empty except for the LICENCE and README.md files if you choose to have them (you can empty the directory with `git rm -rf` if you need).

 # Deploy Jekyll